Well-managed public access is vital to ensuring the Broads remains a spectacular place for escape, recreation and enjoyment

 Organisations and businesses are working to help as many people as possible experience the special magic of the Broads, with wheelchair accessible boats available, visitor attractions with facilities to help people with visual or hearing impairments and boardwalks suitable for wheelchair users.

 For more details please read the Easier Access Guide and watch the Access All Areas video below.
-You can also contact the Broads Information Centres at Hoveton, How Hill and Whitlingham.
+You can also contact the Broads Information Centres at Hoveton and How Hill.
 All are wheelchair accessible (although access is limited at How Hill) and all have an induction loop.

 “The landscape, the wildlife and the activities all have me hooked, but the most impressive thing is how committed everyone I met is to accessibility.
 If you, a family member or friend are disabled you must visit the Broads.
 I know I will be back, very soon.”